skypilot-org/skypilot/docs/source/reference/tpu.rst

    Both TPU architectures, TPU VMs and TPU Nodes, can be used with TPU Pods.
 The example below is based on TPU VMs.

-To show all available TPU Pods, run :code:`sky show-gpus`:
+To show all available TPU Pod types, run :code:`sky show-gpus` (more than 8 cores means Pods):

 .. code-block:: console